 - Installing motion-sensor or smart home compatible fixtures

 The other scenario is when you already tried it yourself and something doesn't work.
-A flickering light usually points to a loose connection.
+For instance, a flickering light usually points to a loose connection.
 A fixture that won't turn on might be a breaker issue, a switch problem, or a wiring mistake.
-We find it, fix it, and explain what went wrong so you understand the difference next time.
+Furthermore, we find it, fix it, and explain what went wrong so you understand the difference next time.

 Typical Pricing and Timeline